Calculate brake caliper clamping force, hydraulic pressure, or effective piston area from any two values in psi, kPa, bar, lbf, N, or kgf.

 The following example outlines the steps and information needed to calculate Brake Caliper Clamping Force.

-First, determine the caliper pressure.
-This is the pressure deliver by the caliper to the wheel.
+First, determine the hydraulic line pressure at the caliper (from the master cylinder/booster).
 In this example, the pressure is 500 psi.

-Next, determine the contact area.
-In this case, the contact area is measured to be 12 in^2.
+Next, determine the total effective piston area used for clamping.
+In this case, the effective area is 12 in^2.

 Finally, calculate the brake caliper clamping force using the formula above: